Trans-Saharan slave trade: Late trans-Saharan slave trade

 1.2 million slaves are estimated to have been sent through the Sahara in the 19th century.
 In the 1830s, a period when slave trade flourished, Ghadames was handling 2,500 slaves a year.

-Even though the slave trade was officially abolished in Tripoli in 1853, in practice it continued until the 1890s.
-One witness to the behavior of the slave dealers, G.F.
-Lyon, described their behavior in Libya thusly:
+Even though the slave trade was officially abolished in Tripoli by the Firman of 1857, this law was never enforced, and continued in practice at least until the 1890s.